laivisms/Distributed-Calculator/README.md

                   -The master posts the answer as a node named the task's number, under the ./status folder, with the answer as the nodes data
-                      -The answer is the request of the client repeated, except all keys are translated to values, and "Result: " + result is appended to the end
+                      -The answer is the request of the client repeated, except all keys are translated to values, and "Result: " is appended to the beginning.